The Weaponization of Awkwardness

 Confrontation is hard is part of the grand moral of this story.
 I wish I shrouded myself in the right thing and being confrontational in those kind of instances, but really I was just profoundly uncomfortable.

 It’s an extremely familiar sentiment—a very specific strain, essentially, of the bystander effect.
 And it’s extremely understandable, in a Relatably Awkward kind of way.
 No one would want to be in Foer’s position—just as, indeed, no one would want to be in Wildman’s.
-But here, again, in the case of The New Republic, was That Awkward Moment revealed not as a funny banality, but as a threat: Wieseltier, after Wildman’s report, stayed at the magazine (and then briefly joined The Atlantic as a contributor); Wildman, eventually, left.
+But here, again, in the case of the New Republic, was That Awkward Moment revealed not as a funny banality, but as a threat: Wieseltier, after Wildman’s report, stayed at the magazine (and then briefly joined The Atlantic as a contributor); Wildman, eventually, left.
 The awkwardness-aversion helped to insulate Wieseltier; it helped to alienate Wildman.
 See something, say something.
 Except.

 Last month, New York magazine ran an article headlined, “5 Men on Why They Didn’t Stop Harassment at Work.”
 One of those men, Steve, a software executive, described a situation in which a woman colleague had told him about feeling uncomfortable because the men she worked with were testing projects by streaming porn, and taking customers to strip clubs.
 “She had to fit in,” the executive said, “not make waves or get labeled as ‘difficult,’ so she asked me to keep quiet.”
 As Steve now recalls, “I didn’t say anything.
 It’s easy to come up with reasons not to get involved, so in some ways she simplified things by telling me not to talk.
 Plus, I was friendly with the guys and I knew it would be really awkward if I confronted them.”